gurungshashak/Delicious-Sandwiches/README.md

 - **Add Chips: here you choose type of chips you would like.
 Ex: Lay's, Doritos, ect...
 - **CheckOut: here you will get the full view of your order, total and will have the option to choose if it's your order or not.
 - **Cancel Order: this will return you to the homescreen without saving any of your orders.

+### Receipt Saving
+-Once you're done with your order and confirmed it is your order -It will save the receipt to a file with all the order detail